Yyassin/doodles/README.md

 [Zakariyya Almalki](https://github.com/zackzouk)

 ## Features
-The *Doodles* system enhances the efficacy of online work by streamling virtual collaboration and brainstorming for teams.
+The *Doodles* system enhances the efficacy of online work by streamlining virtual collaboration and brainstorming for teams.
 To facilitate online collaboration, *Doodles* provides the functionality below.

 ### Functionality
 **Drawing Elements:** The system allows users to use a variety of tools to draw geometric shapes, freehand curves, insert text, attach links/files, and insert/generate images.